Zero-shot Hierarchical Plant Segmentation via Foundation Segmentation Models and Text-to-image Attention: Additional Results

 \section{Additional Results}

 While our method quantitatively surpasses these existing methods, Figs.~\ref{supfig:subvis1}, ~\ref{supfig:subvis2}, and \ref{supfig:subvis3} show the visual results for the recent zero-shot models, namely, Grounded SAM2~\cite{ravi2024sam2segmentimages} and LeafOnlySAM~\cite{LSAM}, compared to ours.
-Similar to the trend shown in the quantitative evaluation, our method more accurately estimates leaf and plant individual instances than the state-of-the-art zero-shot segmentation models.
+Similar to the trend observed in the quantitative evaluation, our method more accurately estimates individual instances of leaves and plants than the state-of-the-art zero-shot segmentation models.

+On the other hand, our method sometimes fails to recognize leaves where they are occluded by other leaves, or mistakenly splits one leaf into different parts (Fig.~\ref{supfig:fail_leaf}).
+This could be caused by the sliding windows strategy, as it would split one leaf into different windows and see them as individual leaves.
+In the meantime, it might also lead to incorrect plant segmentation by mixing leaves as if they were from the same plant.
+This could be caused by aggressive thresholds when executing Greedy DBSCAN (Fig.~\ref{supfig:fail_plant}).

 \end{appendix}